arnonbruno/arnonbruno.github.io/README.md

 **AI Engineer and PhD Candidate in Artificial Intelligence**
 Federal University of Paraná, Curitiba, Brazil

-I'm a passionate researcher and PhD candidate specializing in **Artificial Intelligence**.
-My work focuses on cutting-edge AI applications, particularly **Neural Networks, Deep Learning, AI Agents**, and **Autonomous Control Systems**.
-Currently, I'm developing a **neural network controller** for heavy-duty vehicles' gearboxes using differentiable programming, showcasing my dedication to applying AI to solve practical energy consumption problems.
-I'm a strong believer that we can find optimal ways to make better use of energy.
+I'm a passionate AI researcher, PhD candidate, and Principal AI Engineer specializing in Artificial Intelligence.
+My expertise lies in Neural Networks, Deep Learning, AI Agents, and Autonomous Control Systems, with a strong focus on applying AI to solve real-world energy consumption problems.
+Currently, my research revolves around developing a neural network controller for heavy-duty vehicle gearboxes using differentiable programming, optimizing energy efficiency in transportation.
+Beyond academia, I have hands-on experience in AI applications across industries, having worked as a Senior Data Scientist at Volvo Trucks, a Senior Data Analytics Advisor at ExxonMobil, and a Senior Data Scientist at Junto Seguros.
+I’m also passionate about AI education, serving as a Teaching Assistant for AI-focused courses at the University of Chicago and Brown University - School of Professional Studies, where I help bridge the gap between AI research and business applications.
+I strongly believe in leveraging AI to optimize energy use and drive impactful innovation.

 ---